 Hiawathaland Transit is operated by Three Rivers, and is available to everyone for any reason.
 Their buses can transport anyone anywhere within city limits!
-In other communities, A Dial-A-Ride bus is available (please note: in cities where both route and Dial-A-Ride exist, some eligibility restrictions do apply to the Dial-A-Ride service).
+In some communities, A Dial-A-Ride bus is available

 Hiawathaland Auxiliary Regional Transit (HART) Program 866-623-7505 hart@threeriverscap.org